Chat with us, powered by LiveChat

 While each new business is unique, there are some common pitfalls that lead to eCommerce business failures.
 Understanding these pitfalls can help you with to avoid them and beat the record.
 To help you find these pitfalls, here is the story of an eCommerce website Boo.com failure which was closed in less than a year after its launch in spite of having millions in funding.

-The boo.com case remains an important case study for a wide range of businesses since it doesn’t just highlight the difficulties of managing eCommerce for a garments retailer, but instead highlights failings in management and strategy that can be made in any sort of organization.
+The boo.com case remains an important case study for a wide range of businesses since it doesn’t just highlight the difficulties of managing eCommerce development for a garments retailer, but instead highlights failings in management and strategy that can be made in any sort of organization.

 Also Read: Why 99 Dresses – an eCommerce Business with a Brilliant Idea Failed?